Cipher-Inspector/.github/profile/README.md

 - Resize
 - Go into full-screen mode
 - Be configured with settings for each widget type
-- have the same widget added multiple times with different configurations
+- Have the same widget added multiple times with different configurations
 - Be configured to only analyze specific ciphertexts

+Below are a few examples.

 #### Frequency Analysis